Zhu Dehai: Chinese Civil War

 After the end of the Second World War, the United States and the Soviet Union occupied Korea.
 Many Korean communists returned to an independent Korea, which they assumed would soon be unified.
 Zhu instead expected that the division of Korea would be perpetual.
 He believed that Korean communists in the CCP should govern Manchurian territory in northeast China, where more than a million ethnic Korean lived.
 Once the CCP occupied the northeast, the communists could recruit and train a Korean army that could consolidate the divided Korea.

 Amid continuing hostilities between the CCP and the Nationalist government in the Chinese Communist Revolution, Zhu was one of about 300 Korean communists who left Yan'an for the northeastern provinces to take over the former Japanese territory in late August.
 Zhu organized a voluntary battalion and took charge as the political commissar.
 His voluntary battalion, commanded by Lee Sangjo (who later became the vice chief of staff of the Korean People's Army), engaged in several battles with the National Army and finally seized Harbin on 28 April 1946.

 In Harbin, Zhu met and married his wife, Gin Yongson (김용순) in Spring 1947.
 Spurred by the CCP's Land Reform Movement, including the Chinese Agrarian Law's passage on 10 October 1947, Zhu dispatched soldiers to the ethnic Korean–populated countryside to distribute land from landlords to peasants, sometimes violently.
 As a result, the CCP distributed 75.7ha of lands to Korean minorities.
 Zhu also took control of formerly Japanese-owned factories left behind after the defeat.
 He ordered the continued operation of the factories and exported manufactured products to North Korea.
 The trade between the northeastern provinces and North Korea contributed to the military campaign of the party in the northeastern theater.

-In 1948, the Chinese Communist Army named Zhu as the Ethnic Affairs Minister (民族事务处长), a position to administer all ethnic minority issues in the northeastern provinces.
+In 1948, the People's Liberation Army named Zhu as the Ethnic Affairs Minister (民族事务处长), a position to administer all ethnic minority issues in the northeastern provinces.
 He particularly invested in the education and cultural programs for ethnic Koreans.
 During his tenure, he established several civil and cadre schools in order to train Korean bureaucrats to work for the party.
 He also established Yanbian University in 1949 and was inaugurated as the first president of the university.